erikpukinskis/bitver.se/readme.md

 **is a distributed key/value store and compute engine.**

 Let's say you want to provide a service that will give people a Scottish proverb.
-You compile a database of 10,000 proverbs and write a little program that gives you a proverb if you give it a number between 1 and 10,000.
+You compile a database of 10,000 proverbs and write a little program that gives you a proverb if you give it a number between 1 and 10,000:

-The first thing you need to do is put out <identify>a bounty</identify> for your proverb quoter.
+    function(number) {
+        return [
+            "Ye maun tak the will for the deed",
+            ...
+            "A close mouth catches nae flees"
+        ][number];
+    }

+You save that into the Bitverse with at `21/scots-proverbs`.
+But before we get into how that works, we have to talk about bounties.

 Bounties
 --------